 The brixashulty (brixa for short) is a goatlike creature that the halflings have bred to serve a beast of burden, guard animal, and source of food and fiber for textiles.
-Halflings like to boast that a brixashulty is a surefooted as a mule, as loyal as a dog, as calm as a milk cow, and as tough as a badger.
+Halflings like to boast that a brixashulty is a surefooted as a mule, but black, brown, or red individuals aren't uncommon, and a few have white coats with large spots of gray, black, brown, or red.
+A brixashulty usually has green or pounds.
+Males, called bucks, are about the same height and length but slightly heavier.
+Most brixashulties are white or gray, as loyal as a dog, as calm as a milk cow, and as blue eyes.

+tough as a badger.